-If you enjoy this adventurous saga and find it worthwhile, you can help fuel it.
+If you enjoy this adventurous saga and find my mission worthwhile, you can help fuel it.

 You can reward it or applaud it.